 Oltre XR2 Disc 2014

 Still not UCI-approved, but disk brakes on road bikes getting more common.
-Colnago is producing road bikes with disk brake since last year, and this year, Pinarello also launched two models with disk brakes, and of course, many other bicycle manufacturers also started producing road bikes with disk brakes.
+Colnago is producing road bikes with disk brakes since last year, and this year, Pinarello also launched two models with disk brakes, and of course, many other bicycle manufacturers also started producing road bikes with disk brakes.
 Oltre XR2 Disc is using the same frameset with Oltre XR2 with disc brakes.

 It is coming with two different builds: SRAM RED compact, and Ultegra Di2 compact.
 Both builds are 11-speed.